leanprover-community/logic_and_proof/relations_in_lean.rst

     variable {A : Type}

     def preorder (R : A → A → Prop) : Prop :=
-    reflexive R ∧ transitive R
+    Reflexive R ∧ Transitive R

     def partial_order (R : A → A → Prop) : Prop :=
-    preorder R ∧ anti_symmetric R
+    preorder R ∧ AntiSymmetric R

     example (R : A → A → Prop):
-      equivalence R ↔ preorder R ∧ symmetric R :=
+      equivalence R ↔ preorder R ∧ Symmetric R :=
     iff.intro
       (assume h1 : equivalence R,
-        have h2 : reflexive R, from and.left h1,
+        have h2 : Reflexive R, from and.left h1,
-        have h3 : symmetric R, from and.left (and.right h1),
+        have h3 : Symmetric R, from and.left (and.right h1),
-        have h4 : transitive R, from and.right (and.right h1),
+        have h4 : Transitive R, from and.right (and.right h1),
-        show preorder R ∧ symmetric R,
+        show preorder R ∧ Symmetric R,
           from and.intro (and.intro h2 h4) h3)
-      (assume h1 : preorder R ∧ symmetric R,
+      (assume h1 : preorder R ∧ Symmetric R,
         have h2 : preorder R, from and.left h1,
         show equivalence R,
           from and.intro (and.left h2)